empa-scientific-it/empa-data-engineer/coding_problems.md

 (+ 3)
 ```

-A calculator expression can be evaluated by computing the value of sub-expressions and replacing these values in the larger expression, until all expressions are replaced.
+A calculator expression can be evaluated by computing the value of sub-expressions and replacing these values in the larger expression until all expressions are replaced.

 Examples: